PostgreSQL Source Code git master

 ◆ CheckpointerMain()

-void CheckpointerMain ( char * startup_data,
+void CheckpointerMain ( const void * startup_data,

 size_t startup_data_len